-The Company has performed an evaluation of subsequent events through February 24, 2022, which is the date the financial statement was available to be issued.
+The Company has performed an evaluation of subsequent events through February 28, 2024, which is the date the financial statement was available to be issued.
+The Company is not aware of any subsequent events that require disclosure in the financial statement.